-Gain the knowledge and skills to safely don, dive with, doff and store a dry-suit.
+Gain the knowledge and skills to safely put on, dive with, take off and store a dry-suit.
 Get introduced to the different types of suits so you can make a very informed decision if considering purchasing a dry suit.
 You learn:

 Practical skills you’ll master in this course:

-To purchase learning materials and equipment, contact us.
+For all your learning materials and equipment, contact COLUMBIA SCUBA.

 Scuba diving with a dry suit is useful when diving many types of dive sites.
 A dry suit is necessary when ice diving and sometimes while altitude diving.
 Many technical divers wear dry suits on almost every dive due to the length of the time spent underwater.
 The longer the diver is in the water, the more thermal protection is required.
 If technical diving is something that interests you, check out the Discover Tec Diving experience.

 For more information about this or other PADI courses have a chat with one of the COLUMBIA SCUBA Team members.